 To determine whether you are "Hanson" (i.e. a person who use resources wisely) or "Big Waster", you are welcome to use the "Low Carbon Living Calculator" launched by the Environment and Ecology Bureau.
-By answering simple multiple-choice questions, the calculator will assess your carbon emissions in the past year and provide you with a rating in four areas of clothing, food, living and travel.
-Since the calculation involves your estimated monthly expenses on electricity, water, gas and the amount of waste, it is recommended that you do the assessment with your family.
+By answering simple multiple-choice questions and entering estimated monthly expenses on electricity, water, gas and the amount of waste, the calculator will assess your carbon emissions in the past year and provide you with a rating in four areas of clothing, food, living and travel.
 Upon completion, tips will be provided which help you practise low-carbon living in the four areas of clothing, food, living and travel.
 Let's use the "Carbon Calculator for Low-Carbon Living" with our family and friends to "change habits and reduce carbon footprints together!"